fbef0102/Rotoblin-AZMod/README.md

     * Hides all weapons and iteams from the infected team or dead survivor until they are (possibly) visible to one of the alive survivors to prevent SI scouting the map
     * It always takes 5 scratches from an infected player to kill a common infected
     * Players cannot scratch while in the stumble animation.
+    * **sm_respec** force the spectator player to respectate, only used by infected.

   * **Tanks:**
     * Announce in chat and via a sound when a Tank has spawned
     * Show how long is tank alive, and tank punch/rock/car statistics once tank dead
-    * Announce damage dealt to tanks by survivors
+    * Damage dealt to tank is announced after tank dies, when the survivors wipe, or when the round ends, whichever comes first.
     * Tank won't stuck when punches incapped survivor
     * Stops rocks from passing through soon-to-be-dead Survivors
     * Tanks speed decreased to 205 (survivors speed: 220, default: 210 - zonemod: 205)